LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: pair

    Pairs are one of the most basic of containers.
 A pair always contains two elements.
-These are referred to as the 'first' and 'second' elements and are accessed through methods of the same name.
+These are referred to as the "first" and "second" elements and are accessed through methods of the same name.